 Marijuana has been a hot topic for decades now, but it’s recently gained even more attention due to its changing legal status.
 Another major reason it’s such a hot topic right now is because of the newly designated differentiation between cannabis and CBD.
-What is CBD, what are its potential benefits and side effects, how does it work and what is its legal status?
-All of these questions will be covered in this article, giving you some insight about CBD.
+What is CBD, what are its potential benefits and side effects, how does it work, and what is its legal status?
+All of these questions will be covered in this article, giving you some insight into CBD.

 What Is CBD?

 Cannabidiol, or CBD, is a compound found in the cannabis plant, as part of the cannabinoid family.
 The cannabis plant is generally referred to as marijuana, or hemp, according to the amount of THC present in it.
 Discovered in the 1940s, CBD is one of the 113 cannabinoids isolated from the cannabis plant.

 Cannabinoids isolated from cannabis sativa plants have been used for centuries for the treatment of various health conditions.
 According to research, CBD has been found to have antiemetic, anti-inflammatory, and pain-relieving properties.
 This is one of the reasons why it has garnered so much recent attention.

 Delta-9 tetrahydrocannabinol (THC) has been known to be the most active component of marijuana.
 However, marijuana consists of both THC and CBD, both of which have distinct properties and effects.

 Unlike THC, CBD is not a psychoactive compound and does not produce a "high" when smoked or consumed.
 This implies that CBD does not have mind-altering effects.
 Research has, however, shown that CBD has therapeutic benefits.

 How Does CBD Work?

 There are several specialized systems in the human body that control internal balance or homeostasis.
 One of these specialized systems, present in all cell types, is the endocannabinoid system (ECS), which is involved in sleep regulation, pain management, immune response, and appetite.
 This system consists of three components: